drepo-eth/site/content/_index.md

     alt: Some text
     size: 300x
   text: |
-    Decentralization is the strong foundation for Software Repositories to grow with the challenges of an ever changing world.
+    Decentralization is the robust foundation for Software Repositories to grow with the challenges of an ever-changing world.

 contentTeasers:
   heading: Why?
   teasers:
     - heading: Security
-      target: "/drepo/intro/problem"
+      target: "/drepo/repository/index/#simple-trustless-immutable"
       text: |
         Artifacts in the repository are public and immutable.
         They can never be changed or manipulated by anyone.
     - heading: Availability
-      target: "/drepo/intro/problem"
+      target: "/drepo/repository/storage/"
       text: |
-        The decentralized repository is hosted by various services and peer-to-peer.
+        The repository is hosted by independent services and peer-to-peer networks.
-        There is always an available source.
+        There is always a source available.
     - heading: Ownership
-      target: "/drepo/intro/problem"
+      target: "/drepo/repository/index/#claim-a-group"
       text: |
         The system is owned by the community.
         No centralized entity can manipulate it.